 China’s long coastline is home to many islands large and small, and the inhabited ones are all connected by bridge or ferry to the nearest mainland towns and cities.
 There are far too many domestic ferries to list, and the majority would be of little interest to international travellers anyway; the ones which are likely to be of use are those crossing the Bohai Sea, those connecting up the cities of the Pearl River Delta, and those for Hainan Island.

-The Bohai Sea ferries connect Yantai (Shandong) to Dalian (Manchuria) in 6 or 7 hours (which is much faster than the long way around by land); Yantai is located a short distance from Qingdao.
-In the Pearl River Delta, fast boats run between Hong Kong, Macau, Zhuhai, Shenzhen (Shekou port) and Guangzhou (Nanshan port); see here and here for details and schedules.
+The Bohai Sea ferries connect Yantai (Shandong) to Dalian (Manchuria) in 6 or 7 hours (which is much faster than the long way around by land); Yantai’s a (relatively) short distance from Qingdao.
+In the Pearl River Delta, fast boats run between Hong Kong, Macau, and the mainland; you can search & book these here (Hong Kong) and here (Macau)